The Stunning Transformation Of Kat Dennings

 Kat Dennings took her first step into producing with Dollface

 When Kat Dennings took on her next TV role, it was definitely a far cry from Max the waitress.
-Dennings played Jules in Dollface, a heartbroken woman who tries to reconnect with old friends after being dumped.
-But Dollface wasn't just an opportunity to try a brand new role for Dennings — it was also a chance to take on a more hands-on role behind the camera.
+Dennings played Jules in "Dollface," a heartbroken woman who tries to reconnect with old friends after being dumped.
+But "Dollface" wasn't just an opportunity to try a brand new role for Dennings — it was also a chance to take on a more hands-on role behind the camera.
 As she explained to Schon!, the project was her first experience with producing and it did not disappoint.
 "I was ready for a more involved role in the next job I took on, before I even read this script," Dennings explained.
 While acting was her No. 1 passion, she was looking for a way to give more input into a project as a whole.

 Kat Dennings was inspired to become a vegetarian after watching a David Attenborough movie

-Kat Dennings may be a vegetarian now, but this wasn't always the case.
-Growing up, the actress ate just about everything.
-However, this all changed in 2020 after she saw a David Attenborough film called A Life on Our Planet
+Growing up, Kat Dennings ate just about everything.
+However, this all changed in 2020 after she saw a David Attenborough film called "A Life on Our Planet. "

-The actress reportedly said in an Instagram video that has since been deleted (via The Beet), "I will never be the same.
+The actor reportedly said in an Instagram video that has since been deleted (via The Beet), "I will never be the same.
 David Attenborough's film is a handbook for how the human race can come together to stop destroying our round blue home."
 She went on to state, "I'm definitely going plant-based starting tomorrow.
 Except for butter.
-But other than that..."
+But other than that."
 It sounds like Dennings was seriously moved by the documentary!

 In another since-deleted post from 2020, the star went into more detail about her new diet.
 "Fun fact about your Uncle Kat: I am not vegan."
 However, she went on to explain that she was working on moving towards a plant-based diet.
 "But please don't hold me to any standard.
 I'm just a girl, looking at oat milk, asking it to love her," she joked.